marianoiglesiasmarchese/spring-boot-guava-cache/README.md

-# spring-boot-guava/caffeine-cache
+# spring-boot-guava-[caffeine]-cache
-Simple spring boot guava/caffeine cache
+Simple spring boot guava-[caffeine] cache

-Guava support is no longer supported and replaced by Caffeine that supersedes support for Guava.
+Guava support is no longer available, it was replaced by Caffeine that supersedes support for Guava.

 ## links of interest